I notice people tend to think one or both of these methods is how people find out their ideal career path or “right livelihood”:

 - That it will just come in a flash and then you’re all set for life, you know, like it did for so-and-so (supposedly).

-Sadly, those thoughts are often accompanied with, “Since those things didn’t work for me, I must be broken.”
+Sadly, those thoughts are often accompanied with, “Since those things didn’t work for me, I must be broken.
+I’ll never find my right career path.” 😔

-I don’t think either of those expected ways is enough for something like deep clarity and choosing your own specific steps on where you want to go in life.
+I don’t think either of those expected ways to find your ideal career path is enough for something like deep clarity and knowing where you want to go in life.
 You wouldn’t be here on this page if you could have figured it out on your own by now.

-Figuring out why you’re here and how to make it work is big stuff!
+Figuring out why you’re here on earth and how to make your best career path work in practical ways is big stuff!
 And yet, the steps to uncover that are simple, just not commonly known.

-Why It’s Been Too Hard to Know the Best Path for You
+Why It’s Been Too Hard to Know Your Best Career Path

 The public schools in my part of the world were originally designed to create obedient workers, not naturally creative humans who want to truly contribute their gifts.